 Birds have up to 25,000 feathers, and regular preening keeps each one of those feathers in top condition.
-Second only to feeding, preening is a common bird behavior easily observed in a backyard, out in the field or even among captive birds or pets.
+Second only to feeding, preening is a common bird behavior easily observed in a yard, out in the field, or even among captive birds or pets.
 Understanding why and how birds preen can help birders better appreciate their beautiful avian friends.

 What Is Preening?

 Preening is a bird's way of grooming its feathers to keep them in the best condition.
 While preening, birds remove dust, dirt, and parasites from their feathers and align each feather in the optimum position relative to adjacent feathers and body shape.
 Most birds will preen several times a day to keep themselves healthy.

 The uropygial gland, or preen gland, is an essential part of preening.
 This gland is found near the base of the tail and produces an oily, waxy substance that helps waterproof feathers and keep them flexible.
 While preening, birds spread this oil to each feather so they are evenly coated and protected.

 Some types of birds, including owls, pigeons, parrots, and hawks, lack a uropygial gland.
 Instead, these birds have specialized feathers that disintegrate into powder down, which serves the same purpose as preen oil.
 Birds that produce powder down are less likely to bathe or immerse themselves in water and do not require the stronger waterproofing that preen oil provides.

 Preening serves several essential purposes for birds, including:

 - Moisturizing feathers with preen oil so they are flexible and strong, instead of brittle and easily breakable.
 This helps feathers better withstand the stress of flight.

 - Aligning feathers for optimum waterproofing and insulation to protect against adverse conditions, such as soaking or extreme hot or cold temperatures.